-“To save on energy usage and help reduce your utility bill, look for products with the ENERGY STAR,” said Kathy Krafka Harkema, Pella spokesperson.
+“To save on energy usage and help reduce your utility bill, look for products with the ENERGY STAR,” said Kathy Krafka Harkema, spokesperson for Pella Windows and Doors.
 “It’s a helpful program designed to provide you with the information you need to help select energy-efficient products when building or updating your home.”

 Pella has been recognized for its commitment to building energy-efficient products and for educating consumers and builders about the benefits of choosing ENERGY STAR.

 What is ENERGY STAR?

 - ENERGY STAR is a government-backed program helping businesses and individuals protect the environment through the use of high-efficiency products.